Andrew-McCall/electronPathFinder/ReadMe.md

 [Package Download](https://github.com/Andrew-McCall/electronPathFinder/raw/main/AStar.zip)

 Unzip and run AStar.exe in the folder.
-Uses electron.
+Uses electron and is built for Windows x64.

 *Don't trust random .exe from the web*